Veams/documentation/how-to/style-guide/style-guide__summary.md

 ### Formatting, Punctuation, and Organization
 - Use sentence case for document titles and section headings.
 - Use numbered lists for sequences.
-- Use bulleted lists for most other lists.
+- Use bulleted lists for non-sequential lists.
 - Use description lists for pairs of related pieces of data.
 - Use serial commas.
 - Put code-related text in code blocks.